Millford Plantation: History

-Despite economic ruin during and after the Civil War, the Manning family and their descendants managed to retain possession of Millford until 1902.
-That year they sold it to Mary Clark Thompson of New York.
+Despite economic ruin during and after the Civil War, the Manning family and their descendants managed to retain possession of Millford until 1902, when they sold it to Mary Clark Thompson of New York.
 She bequeathed it to her two nephews upon her death in 1923.
 It remained in the Clarks' hands until 1992, used by the family primarily as a winter retreat and for hunting and fishing.

 On November 19, 1971, Millford Plantation, also called the Governor John L. Manning House, was added to the National Register of Historic Places and on November 7, 1973, it was declared a National Historic Landmark, due to its historic and artistic importance.
 The plantation is one of three National Historic Landmarks located on SC 261, the Kings Highway, in the High Hills of Santee.
 The other two are Borough House Plantation and the Church of the Holy Cross, both in Stateburg.

 The house, along with 400 acres of surrounding land, was acquired in May 1992 from three of the Clark descendants and was meticulously restored by Richard Hampton Jenrette.
 He is one of the founders of the New York investment banking firm, Donaldson, Lufkin & Jenrette, and a collateral descendant of Susan Hampton Manning.
 He referred to the estate as "the Taj Mahal of my dreams".
 In 1995, Jenrette received a South Carolina Historic Preservation Award for Millford.
 In 2006 he received the Governor's Award for his work on Millford and the Robert William Roper House in Charleston, another National Historic Landmark which he owns and restored.

 The mansion was donated in December 2008 to the Classical American Homes Preservation Trust, a foundation established by Jenrette to: "Preserve, protect and open to the public examples of classical American residential architecture, fine and decorative arts of the first half of the 19th century."
 In 2012 the "Friends of Millford" was formed as a group of supporters who appreciate the site and are interested in preserving its legacy for future generations.